rm-hull/luma.examples/README.rst

 Installation instructions
 -------------------------
-Assuming you are using a Raspberry Pi (running Debian Jessie or newer), follow the pre-requisites & instructions in the above repositories to wire up your display, then from a command-line::
+Assuming you are using a Raspberry Pi (running Raspberry Pi OS), follow the pre-requisites & instructions in the above repositories to wire up your display, then from a command-line::

   $ sudo usermod -a -G i2c,spi,gpio pi